3-Phenylpiperidine

 3-Phenylpiperidine is a chemical compound and cyclized phenethylamine.
 It can be thought of as β-phenethylamine with a propyl group connecting the amine and the β position.

-3-Phenylpiperidine is a parent compound of several drugs such as the psychedelic and related drugs LPH-5 and Z3517967757 (Z7757), the antipsychotic OSU-6162, and the sigma receptor agonist 3-PPP.

 According to Daniel Trachsel and colleagues in 2013, the pharmacology of 3-phenylpiperidine itself has not been reported, only its chemical synthesis has been described.
 3-Phenylpiperidine was first described in the scientific literature by 1933.

+Derivatives

+3-Phenylpiperidine is a parent compound of several drugs such as the psychedelic and related drugs LPH-5 ((S)-2C-TFM-3PIP), 2C-B-3PIP, 2C-B-3PIP-NBOMe, 2C-B-3PIP-POMe, 2T-2CTFM-3PIP, and Z3517967757 (Z7757), the antipsychotic OSU-6162, and the sigma receptor agonist 3-PPP.